vladzima/kanby/test_manual.md

 kanby  # Will start fresh
 ```

+Note: Last project preference is now stored directly in the data file under `_meta.last_project`, so removing the data file also resets the project memory.

 ### 📊 Expected Results
 After implementing the auto-save fix:
 - ✅ Data persists through Ctrl+C interruption